hearvox/wiki-media-cred/Topics/Issues.md

 # Wiki Media Cred: Issues
 See the WikiCred project: [Turning Wikimedia into a news-site credibility tool](https://misinfocon.com/turning-wikimedia-into-a-news-site-credibility-tool-422dbf28fdec).

-A list of :arrow_right:issues encountered while adding news-media credibility statements into Wikidata.
+A list of issues ( :arrow_right: ) encountered while adding news-media credibility statements into Wikidata.

 ## Domain name
-Tasks:
+The domain names of a news-outlets website is (usually) unique idnteifiresfirWikidata seems to have no property for adding the domain name for an item.

 1. Add domain name as an item's `alias`.
 1. Run script to get valid URL from the domain name, e.g., status code: `200`, with correct protocol (https?) and subdomain, if any (www?.
 1. Add URL of `official website` ([P856](https://www.wikidata.org/wiki/Property:P856)), with `preferred rank` ([Q71533031](https://www.wikidata.org/wiki/Q71533031)).